PiotrGry/Split-Payment-Managment/README.md

 # Split-Payment-Managment
-System which provides easy split payment in restaurants
+The system which provides easy split payment in restaurants